 The overall rate of housing problems is 39.1 percent in the City of Huntington Beach.
 A disproportionate share of housing problems exists if any one racial or ethnic group experiences housing problems at a rate at least ten (10) percentage points higher than the average.
 In this case, at a rate of at least 49.1 percent.
-Pacific Islander and Hispanic households face housing problems at a disproportionate rate.
-Pacific Islander households face housing problems at a rate of 69.3 percent, however only accounted for 0.4 percent of the population in 2017.
+Pacific Islander and Hispanic households face housing problems at a rate of 69.3 percent, however only accounted for 0.4 percent of the population in 2017.
 Hispanic households face housing problems at a rate of 50.7 percent.